-Node.js Language Metrics (Private Beta)
+Node.js Language Metrics (Public Beta)

 To provide more visibility into the Node.js runtime, the Node.js language metrics feature surfaces additional language-specific time series metrics within Application Metrics.
 Node.js metrics include Aggregate Time Spent in Garbage Collection, Aggregate Garbage Collections, Event Loop Latency, and Event Loop Usage.